nrwl/nx/docs/angular/guides/setup-mfe-with-angular.md

 In this guide, we'll show you to how setup a Micro Frontend Architecture with Nx and Angular.

+_NOTE: When serving MFEs in dev mode locally, there'll be an error output to the console, `import.meta` cannot be used outside of a module, and the script that is coming from is `styles.js`.
+It's a known error output, but it doesn't actually cause any breakages from as far as our testing has shown.
+It's because the Angular compiler attaches the `styles.js` file to the `index.html` in a `<script>` tag with `defer`.
+It needs to be attached with `type=module`, but doing so breaks HMR.
+There is no way of hooking into that process for us to patch it ourselves.
+The good news is that the error doesn't propagate to production, because styles are compiled to a CSS file , so there's no erroneous JS tp log an error.
+It's worth reiterating that there's been no actual errors or breakages noted from our tests._

 ## What we'll build

 We will put together a simple Admin Dashboard application that requires a user to log in to view the protected content.